CMDT/awesome-ai-foundry/readme.md

 Links have been selected to guide developers to the latest regulation, ethical practices/research and security.

+This work is a direct result of working on the ERDF Greater Manchester AI Foundry which is part funded by the European Regional Development Fund.

 ## Governing / Advisory Bodies

 - 🌐 [The Alan Turing Institute](https://www.turing.ac.uk/)